This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Carrot Soufflé

-These step-by-step photos and instructions help you visualize how to make a mini carrot soufflé.
+These photos and instructions help you visualize how to make a mini carrot soufflé.
 See the recipe below for ingredient amounts and full recipe instructions.

 pureed carrots in a large mixing bowl.